 Items we currently do not rent but you will need to bring with you: bear bag and rope for securing food (if your reserved campsite does not have a bear box).

-To rent equipment visit a recreation office during business hours.
+To rent equipment or buy backpacking meals visit a recreation office during business hours.
 Business hours are always posted on Activity Calendars.
 Renting equipment will take some time so plan accordingly.
 Recreation staff will inspect and go over each piece of equipment with you, making sure each piece of equipment is in working order and that you understand how to set up and use it.
 For example, if you rent a tent, recreation staff will help you set up and take down the tent to answer any questions you may have and to prepare you for the best possible experience in camp.

 Campgrounds and Frontcountry Campsites